SDF-Net: Structure-Aware Disentangled Feature Learning for Opticall-SAR Ship Re-identification: Methodology

+The input image $I$ is initially partitioned into $N_p = (H \times W)/P^2$ non-overlapping patches with a patch stride $P=16$, which are subsequently linearly projected into a sequence of latent tokens.
 The network processes these tokens through $L$ consecutive Transformer blocks to extract hierarchical features.
 Let $\mathbf{F}^{(B_s)} \in \mathbb{R}^{B \times C \times H' \times W'}$ denote the feature map derived from the $B_s$-th block.
 To mitigate the profound modality discrepancy induced by active microwave scattering and passive optical reflectance, SDF-Net departs from purely data-driven black-box alignment.
-Instead, it introduces two physics-guided components: \begin{itemize} \item \textbf{Structure-Aware Consistency Learning (SCL)}: This module is strategically embedded at intermediate feature layers to anchor the network on stable geometric skeletons, effectively decoupling the ship's rigid hull structure from sensor-specific textural fluctuations. \item \textbf{Disentangled Feature Learning (DFL)}: Operating at the terminal identity stage, this component factorizes the latent representation into a shared identity subspace and a modality-specific auxiliary subspace, employing an additive residual refinement strategy to integrate complementary cues. \end{itemize}
+Instead, it introduces two physics-guided components: \begin{itemize} \item Structure-Aware Consistency Learning (SCL): This module is strategically embedded at intermediate feature layers to anchor the network on stable geometric skeletons, effectively decoupling the ship's rigid hull structure from sensor-specific textural fluctuations. \item Disentangled Feature Learning (DFL): Operating at the terminal identity stage, this component factorizes the latent representation into a shared identity subspace and a modality-specific auxiliary subspace, employing an additive residual refinement strategy to integrate complementary cues. \end{itemize}